-The SCART connector supports only the Composite video format, which means you will have to use the S-Video-to-Composite Video Adapter Cable.
-The above illustration shows how to connect your PC to a European TV using the SCART.
-If your European TV does support S-Video input, you should use an S-Video cable (available in most consumer electronic stores) rather than the SCART connector.
+The SCART connector supports only the Composite video format, which means you will have to use an S-Video-to-Composite video adapter cable if your card only supports the S-Video connector.

+If your European TV has S-Video In, you can use an S-Video cable (available in most consumer electronic stores) rather than the SCART connector if your card only supports the S-Video connector.